voxie/training-modules/Module-08.md

 ## The Test

-Create a new repository in your GitLab namespace called 'Laravel-Test' and commit all the work from this module there.
+Create a new repository in your Bitbucket namespace called 'Laravel-Test' and commit all the work from this module there.

 Build a Laravel application with the features, functions, entities etc of your choosing as long as the application meets the criteria below.
 Be creative and resourceful but at the same time don't take 10 years to build your app.